sguillema/SES1B-M1/readme.md

    ```

 2. Navigate to the project folder and run
     ```
+    npm install
+    ```
+    And once this is done, you can run
+   ```
    npm run install
    ```
    *This will install all project dependencies and link them together*

+### Updating the repository
+1. In the root folder of the project, run
+    ```
+    git pull
+    ```
+    Then run
+    ```
+    npm run install
+    ```
+    *Please ensure that you are on the correct branch.
+You can see what branch you are on using the `git branch` command.
+You can change what branch you are on using the `git checkout <branchName>` command.
+Make sure to pull the latest version!*

 ### Running the Application for development
 Once you have successfully installed the project dependencies, you can run the following command from the project root directory to start the application
 ```
 npm run dev
 ```
 After this, make sure to run the stub server.
-Steps for it can be found below.
+Steps for it can be found in the [Running the Stub server for development](#running-the-stub-server-for-development) section below.

+You can access the running application through `localhost:3000`.

+For local development, you can login to the app as a patient using `john@example.com` as the email, and `password` as the password.

+You can login as a doctor using `NOT SET UP YET` as the email, and `NOT SET UP YET` as the password.

+*Note: This is just for local development.*

 ### Running the Stub server for development
 For development, the application will use a stub server to handle API requests.
 In the project root directory, run the following command to start the server